sinoridha/ridhar.github.io/content/add-proper-index-table-for-slow-query-mysql.md

 See red mark on column `key` and the first row, it means your query look over table `p` without index, identified by `null` value.
 Then you see a red mark on column `rows` and the first row, for `p` table MySQL do examine `218404` row in the table, this is total data in table `p`.
+And on `Extra`, it tells that examines `p` table is using where condition not index.

 And you need to see a red mark on columns `ref` and the second row and this is what you are looking at.
 This is the table column that you need to add the index.
 In this example I add index for column `p.h_id` with index name `idx_h_id`.